Johanna Sulkunen 'SONORITY'

 “….
 Johanna Elina opens her debut album in superior fashion, full of originality and feeling of the simple melody and a cream of the crop accompaniment from the orchestra around her.” – Christian Munch-Hansen.
 Politken.DK

-“Johanna Elina has set an ambitious and high standards.
+“Johanna Elina has set an ambitious and high standard.
 It is music with depth, which insists on being listened to.”
 Jazz Nytt, DK.

 IKI is boiling intuition and EXPLODING improvisation!
 It evolves and transforms singing, and brings it into new, uncharted territories.